-At Brooks Landing Dental, our Nanaimo dentists use dental crowns to correct significant tooth damage and prevent further deterioration.
+At Brooks Landing Dental, our Nanaimo dentists use dental crowns to help correct significant tooth damage and to assist in preventing further deterioration.

 What is a Dental Crown?

-Dental crowns improve the function, appearance and strength of a broken tooth, which may otherwise be lost.
+Dental crowns work to improve the function, appearance and strength of a broken tooth, which may otherwise be lost.

 Crowns are incredibly durable and may be made from a number of materials, including metal and porcelain.
-They look and function like natural teeth.
-If cared for properly, they can last 10 years or more.
+They typically look and function like natural teeth.
+If cared for properly, they could last 10 years or more.

 How Dental Crowns Work

 A tooth sometimes experiences so much damage or decay that large parts of it must be removed.
 In these circumstances, your dentist may restore it with a dental crown.